sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/save_load_config.rst

   - Several example `.ini` files are provided along with the demo data.

   .. note::
     The example `.ini` files are provided for demonstration purposes only.
 They are not intended to be used as-is.
     Users should update the file paths in the example `.ini` files to match their local setup.
+Users can update the files using the `localize_tutorial_files.py` script in the tutorials folder.

 .. figure:: ../media/SEAT_GUI.webp
    :scale: 90 %